ledongthuc/ledongthuc.github.io/content/posts/huffman_coding_algorithm.md

 The Huffman coding is an algorithm that is used for lossless data compression, such as gzip or PNG image format.

+The Huffman coding replaces symbols from original document to mapping codes.
+The mapping codes' can be different sizes, from 1 bit until unlimited bits.

-The Huffman coding maps and replaces symbols in original codes.
-The mapped codes' size is smaller than the original symbol's size.
-This technique provides the Huffman coding algorithm ability to compress data.
+The mapping codes' size is smaller than the original symbol's size.
+This technique provides the Huffman coding algorithm ability to compress data, from bigger-size original symbols to smaller-size codes.

-Example code mapping and reduction:
+Example original codes' sizes and mapping sizes:

 | Symbol | Code |
 |--------|------|